BengtGustafsson/extract_fx/README.md

 a=17, b = 42
 ```

+While this is somewhat neat it is uncertain if so called printf debugging should be encouraged by the standard.

 ### Tooling issues

 While tools that scan source code would be required to do more work to find the end of a f/x literal than a regular literal most